 - Who is Eligible?

 To be eligible for the Equity Program, students must:

-- Be low income; eligibility determined by BOG fee waiver
+- Considered low income; eligibility determined by Promise Grant (BOG) fee waiver

-- Be committed to transferring to a 4-year school, or earning an AA degree or certificate
+- Committed to transferring to a 4-year school, or earning an AA degree or certificate

 This club intends to set up a stronger Latino community by volunteering, hosting events, and activities that students and community members can get involved in while also fundraising for scholarships for students with mixed immigration status as well as DACA (DREAMer) students.
 We encourage people of all races to participate and help build a stronger foundation for diversity.